Edmonton International Fringe Festival

-The Edmonton International Fringe Festival is an annual arts festival held every August in Edmonton, Alberta, Canada.
-Produced by the Fringe Theatre Adventures (FTA), it is the oldest and largest fringe theatre festival in North America (based on ticket sales).
+The Edmonton International Fringe Theatre Festival is an annual arts festival held every August in Edmonton, Alberta, Canada.
+Produced by the Fringe Theatre (Fringe Theatre Adventures or FTA), it is the oldest and largest fringe theatre festival in North America (based on ticket sales).
 The Edmonton Fringe is a founding member of the Canadian Association of Fringe Festivals.

+Fringe Theatre is a charitable arts organization, Fringe Theatre brings community together through the power of storytelling.
+Fringe supports Artists by giving them the tools and platform they need to put on their productions and reach audiences.

 In 2014, 118,280 tickets were sold, up from 117,000 in 2013.
 The 2014 event had over 210 shows and 1,600 performances, with an estimated outdoor site attendance of 665,750.
 In 2016, the attendance rate reached a record-breaking high of 850,000+ attendees.
 In 2017 there was a record-breaking 130,000 tickets sold and $1.2 million in box office sales during the festival, which held performances from over 1,500 artists in 220 shows.

+In 2023, 114,632 tickets were sold.
+The 2023 event had 161 indoor theatre shows and over 1,400 performances with an estimated outdoor site attendance of ~550,000 and $1.2 million in ticket sales directly into the pockets of Fringe Artists.

 History

 In 1982, Chinook Theatre's artistic director Brian Paisley received $50,000 from Edmonton's Summerfest to put together "A Fringe Theatre Event" in Edmonton's Old Strathcona District.
 Inspired by the Edinburgh Festival Fringe, Scotland, the Edmonton Fringe (the first in North America) offered 200 live performances in five theatre venues.

 The 2020 Edmonton International Fringe Festival (scheduled for August 13 to 23, 2020) was cancelled due to the COVID-19 pandemic, the only time the festival has been cancelled since its inception.

+The Edmonton International Fringe Theatre Festival celebrated its 40th anniversary in 2021; it also marked the return of the Festival in a scaled-down capacity in order to meet the arts community where they were at amid the COVID-19 pandemic.